solyarisoftware/WeBAD/README.md

 The continuous listening mode is more challenging.
 A speech is usually determined by a sequence of signal chunks (letter/words/sentences) interlaced by pauses (silence).

-prespeech-silence -> signal -> pause -> signal -> pause -> ... -> signal -> postspeech-silence
+prespeech-lag -> signal -> pause -> signal -> pause -> ... -> signal -> postspeech-lag

 In this scenario:

 - `prespeechstart` event is generated some milliseconds before the first signal chunk start
 - `speechstart` event is generated when a first speech chunk start
-- `speechstop` event is generated when a successive speech is followed by a pause long `postspeech_lag` msecs
+- `speechstop` event is generated when a successive speech is followed by a pause long *postspeech-lag* msecs
 - `speechabort` event is generated when an initial speech chunk has too low volume or is too short.

 ```